ssenmosip/mosip-temp-documentation/MOSIP-Configuration-Server.md

    _**{NameOfFile}-{profileName}.xml**_
 ## Microservices Configuration Clients:<br/>
 ### Spring boot client<br/>
-   All the microservices will act as clients of config server.<br/>
+All the microservices will act as clients and reuqest configuration from config server.<br/>
-1. For which microservices will be needing _spring-cloud-starter-config_ dependency, which can be added through maven.
+1. Microservices should include _spring-cloud-starter-config_ dependency, which can be added through maven in their pom.xml.

 `		<dependency>`<br/>
 			`<groupId>org.springframework.cloud</groupId>`<br/>